 We are happy to share with you an interview with a photographer Tyson Wheatley, who spent 11 years working for CNN, where he helped launched CNN iReport, CNN’s participatory journalism project also led CNN.com’s Asia/Pacific team based in Hong Kong.
 Tyson also worked as Communications Manager at Instagram!

 How did you, as a professional journalist, decide to start photography?

 I’ve always been drawn to good storytelling.
 As a kid I used to run around making neighborhood newsletters and I’m pretty sure I was only kid in class whose favorite TV show was 60 Minutes.

 I dreamed of being a great newspaper reporter - but after journalism school I accepted a job at CNN - which ended being an incredible opportunity to hone my skills in the exciting world of cable news television.
 Breaking News!!!

 I spent 12 years working my way up the ladder at CNN - and got to work on some amazing projects from writing and editing shows to producing community-sourced content for CNN.com.
-Eventually I got shipped of to Hong Kong to manage the editorial team in Asia.
+Eventually I got shipped off to Hong Kong to manage the editorial team in Asia.

 Before Instagram I didn’t know I liked photography.